FabricMC/fabric-docs/develop/blocks/blockstates.md

 Since the example block is a lamp, we also need to make it emit light when the `activated` property is true.
 This can be done through the block settings passed to the constructor when registering the block.

-You can use the `luminance` method to set the light level emitted by the block, we can create a static method in the `PrismarineLampBlock` class to return the light level based on the `activated` property, and pass it as a method reference to the `lightLevel` method:
+You can use the `lightLevel` method to set the light level emitted by the block, we can create a static method in the `PrismarineLampBlock` class to return the light level based on the `activated` property, and pass it as a method reference to the `lightLevel` method:

 @[code transcludeWith=:::5](@/reference/latest/src/main/java/com/example/docs/block/custom/PrismarineLampBlock.java)